eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 - Your plugin contributes to extension points from other plugins.
 - You changed code in one plugin then want to see it in another plugin at dev time.

-Muse has provided below mechanisms to address this common requirement.
+Muse has provided complete solutions to address these common requirements.
+See the introduction below.

 ### Load remote plugins
 While working on your local plugin project, you can load other remote plugins' dev bundles.
 They could be either from a static resource server or a local webpack dev server.
 You can declare remote plugins by two formats, by plugin name or by URL.